Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 <!-- .element: class="fragment" -->

-Everything else (finality, parachains, etc.) is built on top of this assumption
+Everything else (finality, parachains, etc.) is built on top of this base layer of economic security.

 <!-- .element: class="fragment" -->